MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-5.1.0/migrate-from-azurerm-to-az.md

 ---
 title: Migrate Azure PowerShell scripts from AzureRM to Az
-description: Learn the steps and tools for migrating scripts from the AzureRM module to the new Az module. ms.devlang: powershell ms.service: azure-powershell ms.topic: conceptual ms.date: 10/12/2020 ms.custom: devx-track-azurepowershell
+description: Learn the steps and tools for migrating Azure PowerShell scripts from AzureRM to the new Az PowerShell module. ms.devlang: powershell ms.service: azure-powershell ms.topic: conceptual ms.date: 12/1/2020 ms.custom: devx-track-azurepowershell
 ---

 # Migrate Azure PowerShell from AzureRM to Az

-All versions of the AzureRM PowerShell module are outdated, the [Az PowerShell module](install-az-ps.md) is now the recommended PowerShell module for interacting with Azure.
+All versions of the AzureRM PowerShell module are outdated.
+The [Az PowerShell module](install-az-ps.md) is now the recommended PowerShell module for interacting with Azure.

 ## Why a new module?

-The biggest and most important change is that PowerShell has been a cross-platform product since the introduction of [PowerShell](/powershell/scripting/overview), based on the .NET Standard library.
+The biggest and most important change is that [PowerShell](/powershell/scripting/overview), being based on the .NET Standard library, has been a cross-platform product since its introduction.

-We're committed to bringing Azure support to all platforms, which means that the Azure PowerShell modules needed to be updated to use .NET Standard and be compatible with PowerShell Core.
-Rather than taking the existing AzureRM module and introduce complex changes to add this support, the Az module was created.
+Like the PowerShell language, we're committed to bringing Azure support to all platforms.
+Our commitment meant that the Azure PowerShell modules needed to be updated to use .NET Standard and be compatible with PowerShell Core.
+Rather than modifying the existing AzureRM module and introducing complex changes to add this support, the Az module was created.

-Creating a new module also allowed our engineers to make the design and naming of cmdlets and modules consistent.
-All modules now start with the `Az.` prefix and cmdlets all use the _Verb_-`Az`_Noun_ form.
-Previously, cmdlet names were not only longer, there were also inconsistencies in cmdlet names.
+Creating a new module also allowed our engineers to make the design, naming of cmdlets, and modules consistent.
+All modules now start with the `Az.` prefix and cmdlets all use the `Verb-AzNoun` naming convention.
+Previously, cmdlet names were longer and inconsistent.

-The number of modules was also reduced: Some modules that worked with the same services have been rolled together.
-Management plane and data plane cmdlets are now contained all within single modules for their services.
-For those of you who manually manage dependencies and imports, this makes things much simpler.
+The number of modules were also reduced: Some modules that worked with the same services have been combined.
+Management plane and data plane cmdlets for the same service are now contained within a single module.
+For those of you who manually manage dependencies and imports, this consolidation makes things much simpler.

-By making these important changes that required building a new Azure PowerShell module, the team has committed to making it easier than ever, and on more platforms than previously possible, to use Azure with PowerShell cmdlets.
+By making these important changes, the team has committed to making it easier than ever before and on more platforms than previously possible to use Azure with PowerShell cmdlets.

 ## Upgrading to Az PowerShell